 You’re, therefore, supposed to review them and cut on areas that can be reduced.
 If their effects are adverse, you may consider cutting off for good.
 Don’t be overwhelmed, though; have this in an established order, where you make one change at a time.

-Investment is the right approach to increasing your liquid net worth.
+Investing and trading is the right approach to increasing your liquid net worth.
 There are several investment opportunities you can major in.
 You can choose to invest in the stock market, real estate, securities, or Exchange-traded funds.
 Weigh in your financial muscles and decide on an investment to venture into.

 Find a Way to Cut Down on Your Liabilities